Portage la Prairie: Republic of Manitobah

-For a brief period between 1867-68, just before the province of Manitoba entered confederation, Thomas Spence—a councillor for Louis Riel's Provisional Government—controversially lead an organized movement to establish an independent state around the community of Portage la Prairie, known as the Republic of Manitobah.
-Spence's hopeful plans for a new republic were soon kiboshed as his movement was never recognized as an official government nor granted any royal assent by the British monarchy.
+For a brief period between 1867 and 1868, just before the province of Manitoba entered confederation, Thomas Spence—a councillor for Louis Riel's Provisional Government—controversially led an organized movement to establish an independent state around the community of Portage la Prairie, known as the Republic of Manitobah.
+Spence's hopeful plans for a new republic were soon quashed as his movement was never recognized as an official government nor granted any royal assent by the British monarchy.

 Birth and growth of a Prairie city

 The 1870s was a decade of rapid growth for Portage la Prairie, as many more settlers moved to town establishing farms and opening new businesses.
 By this time, the village had an operating flour mill, a local newspaper, and a community fair; just to name a few of Portage's highlights.
 From the 1870s to the 1880s, the community increased in population by approximately 10 times (from 300 to 3,000).
-Freight and supplies were transported by oxcart and steamboat until the arrival of the Canadian Pacific Railway (CPR) in 1880, the year after Portage was incorporated as a town.
+Freight and supplies were transported by oxcart and steamboat until the arrival of the Canadian Pacific Railway (CPR) in 1881, the year after Portage was incorporated as a town.
 Thomas Collins was the first mayor of Portage la Prairie.

 In 1907, Portage was incorporated as a city, and from that point on, managed to keep a gradual rate of growth and development, serving as a regional hub for agriculture, retail, manufacturing and transportation in central Manitoba.

 During World War II, the Royal Canadian Air Force constructed Canadian Forces Base Portage la Prairie in support of the British Commonwealth Air Training Plan.
 The station was controlled by the RCAF but used naval personnel as high-frequency direction finding operators.
 The station's priority was German U-boat traffic.
 This site and CFB Rivers located at Rivers, Manitoba helped to increase the fix accuracy immensely.

 Commercial cultivation of industrial cannabis was banned in Canada in 1938.
-However, in 1928, 1640 acre of industrial hemp was grown in Canada, with 1200 acre of that being in Portage la Prairie.
+In 1928, 1640 acre of industrial hemp was grown in Canada, with 1200 acre of that being in Portage la Prairie.